mtov/engsoftmoderna/en/chapter1.md

 \index{Requirements!Functional}
 \index{Requirements!Non-Functional}
-Functional requirements define *what* a system should do; that is, which functionalities or services it should implement.
-Non-functional requirements, on the other hand, define *how* a system should operate, under which constraints, and with what quality of service.
-Examples of non-functional requirements are performance, availability, fault tolerance, security, privacy, interoperability, capacity, maintainability, and usability.
+Functional requirements provide a detailed definition of the functionalities or services a system should provide.
+On the other hand, non-functional requirements outline *how* a system should operate, including any constraints and the expected quality of service.
+Examples of non-functional requirements include, but are not limited to, performance, availability, fault tolerance, security, privacy, interoperability, capacity, maintainability, and usability.

-For example, consider a banking application.
-In this case, the functional requirements include providing account balance, showing the statement, transferring values between accounts, canceling a debit card, among others.
-Non-functional requirements, for example, include:
+Let's consider a banking application as an example.
+The functional requirements of this application may include account balance display, statement generation, transfers between accounts, and debit card cancellation, among others.
+Meanwhile, the non-functional requirements might be as
+follows:

-* Performance: it must provide account balance in under two seconds.
+* **Performance**: The application must be able to provide an account balance within two seconds.

-* Availability: it must be online 99% of the time.
+* **Availability**: The application must be online 99% of the time.

-* Fault tolerance: it must continue operating even if a certain data center fails.
+* **Fault tolerance**: The application must continue functioning even if a specific data center fails.

-* Security: it must encrypt all data exchanged with branches.
+* **Security**: The application must encrypt all data to be exchanged with branches.

-* Privacy: customer data should not be leaked to third parties.
+* **Privacy**: Customer data must be maintained confidential and not be leaked to third parties.

-* Interoperability: it must integrate with systems of the Central Bank.
+* **Interoperability**: The application has to integrate with Central Bank systems.

-* Capacity: it should be able to store and handle data for one million banking customers.
+* **Capacity**: The application should have the capacity to store and handle data for one million banking customers.

-* Usability: it must have a version for visually impaired people.
+* **Usability**: The application must be accessible for visually impaired individuals.

 ### Software Design

 \index{Software Design}
-During design, the main code units of a software system are defined, but only at the level of interfaces, including **provided interfaces** and **required interfaces**.
-Provided interfaces are those services that a code unit makes public for use by the rest of the system.
-Required interfaces are those interfaces upon which a code unit depends to operate.
+Software design involves determining the primary code units of a software system.
+However, this process only gets to the level of interfaces, which include **provided interfaces** and **required interfaces**.
+Provided interfaces are the services that a code unit makes public for other parts of the system, while required interfaces are those that a code unit depends on for operation.

-Therefore, during the design of a software system, we do not get into implementation details of each code unit, such as method implementation details, in case the system is implemented in an object-oriented language.
-For example, during the design of a banking system,  we can define a class to represent bank accounts, like the following one:
+Therefore, during software system design, implementation details of each code unit, such as the specifics of method implementations, are not addressed.
+For instance, in designing a banking system, a class to represent bank accounts might be defined as follows:

 ```
 class BankAccount {